Higgins Park and Playfield Reserve Masterplan

 • Will responses to the Your Thoughts survey be either weighted or reported to Council by respondent location?
 I'm concerned that sporting groups who have something considerable to gain from this proposal will be able to use that to mobilise many hundreds of people to complete the survey in their favour even though they do not live within the Town and will not have to live with the day to day impacts of such a facility.
 Surely the views and feedback of those who will be losing the parkland they can currently freely access and who will be impacted in their homes by the noise, traffic, lights and environmental impacts of a hockey facility should have more of a say than those who a long way from Higgins Park and will only benefit from a new hockey facility and stand to lose nothing at all.

-Nathan asked over 3 years ago
+Nathan asked about 4 years ago

 Hi Nathan, thank you for your feedback and question.
 The Your Thought submission form questions have been designed to assist the project team to report the feedback of the community to Elected Members as accurately as possible.
 Location of respondents is a question in this submission form and will be referred to in the engagement report provided to Elected Members.